telerik/xamarin-forms-docs/controls/dataform/dataform-source.md

 <snippet id='dataform-source-customsource-source'/>

+You have to set a custom metadata provider that will provide information for each property, in this case dictionary item.
+The data form will use this metadata when building its UI.

 The metadata provider has to inherit from the **PropertyMetadataProviderBase** class:

 <snippet id='dataform-source-customsource-metadataprovider'/>

+In the **Initialize** method you have to add the metadata for each dictionary item using the **EntityPropertyMetadata** class.
+It contains all metadata information that can be set on a property and you can modify it as per your needs.

-You also have to provide a custom entity property class that is responsible for committing the values entered in the data form:
+You also need a custom entity property class that is responsible for committing the values entered in the data form:

 <snippet id='dataform-source-customsource-entityproperty'/>